rohansept29/ShopBridge_UI/README.md

 ### Functionality coverd

-1) Listing of availble products in inventory
+1) Listing of available products in inventory
 2) Addition of new product
 3) Edit/View details of the product
 4) Delete Product